Driver Ed FAQ

 How do I sign up for a BTW Session?

 You must login to this web site with your user name and password, then you will be able to sign yourself up for any available spots with available instructors.
+You can also contact the office for assistance.

 Why is there a $75 cancellation fee?